USA Gymnastics Severs Ties To Karoyli Ranch Where Olympians Say They Were Abused

 "He abused my trust.
 He abused my body and he left scars on my psyche that will never go away," she said.

 Maroney also blamed USA Gymnastics, the U.S. Olympic Committee and Michigan State University for failing to stop Nassar's behavior.
-"A simple fact is this: If MSU, USA Gymnastics, and the U.S. Olympic committee had paid attention to any of the red flags in Larry Nassar's behavior, I would have never met him.
+"A simple fact is this: If MSU, USA Gymnastics and the U.S. Olympic committee had paid attention to any of the red flags in Larry Nassar's behavior, I would have never met him.
 I wouldn't have been abused by him," she wrote.

 Jaime Dantzscher, a bronze medalist in the 2000 Olympics, delivered her impact statement in person on Thursday.
 MLive reports she was one of the first women to publicly accuse the doctor of sexually assaulting athletes, passing off the abuse as specialized medical treatment.